snowplow/dbt-snowplow-fractribution/README.md

 ### Configuration & Operation

-Please refer to the [doc site](https://docs.snowplow.io/docs/modeling-your-data/modeling-your-data-with-dbt/) for details on how to configure and run the package.
+Please see below or refer to the [doc site](https://docs.snowplow.io/docs/modeling-your-data/modeling-your-data-with-dbt/) for details on how to configure and run the package and the python script that creates the final output table.

 ### Models